Fiat-Shamir for Proofs Lacks a Proof Even in the Presence of Shared Entanglement: Black-Box Impossibility of Fiat-Shamir in the Model

 \begin{theorem} Let $\mathcal{G}=(\Gamma,c)$ be a cryptographic game assumption, let $n,m$ be such that $n-m\in\omega(\lg n)$ and let $\Pi_\fsl^{n,m}$ be a Fiat-Shamir instantiation in the \crqss{} model.
 There does not exist a black-box reduction $\mathcal{B}^{(\cdot,\cdot,\cdot)}$ showing the $\Sigma_{n,m}$--universality of $\Pi_\fsl^{n,m}$ from the security of game $\mathcal{G}$, unless assumption $\mathcal{G}$ is false. \end{theorem} \begin{proof} Assume there exists a black-box reduction $\mathcal{B}^{(\cdot,\cdot,\cdot)}$ showing the $(n,m)$--universality of $\Pi_\fsl^{n,m}$ from the security of game $\mathcal{G}$.
 We will show that game $\mathcal{G}$ is insecure.

 We begin by constructing a family of \sprs{} that has bad challenge function $f$ for any function $f\in\mathcal{F}^*$ where $\mathcal{F}^*$ is the set of functions for which the operators $P^f_{a,w}$ defined in Theorem~\ref{thm:attaque-simulable} form a POVM with $P^f_\bot$.
 The \spr{} $\Sigma^f$ defined below is an interactive proof of language membership for the empty language.
-On public input $x$,\\
+On public input $x$, \begin{enumerate} \item \prover: does nothing. \item $\verifier^f$: interact with a potentially malicious prover in the following way. \begin{enumerate} \item On first message $a\in\bool^n$, pick $c\in_R\bool^m$ uniformly at random and send $c$ to the prover. \item On response $z$ from the prover, accept iff $c=f(a)$. \end{enumerate} \end{enumerate} This is indeed a \spr{} as it satisfies perfect correctness and special soundness.